OpenGene/fastp/README.md

       --interleaved_in                 indicate that <in1> is an interleaved FASTQ which contains both read1 and read2.
 Disabled by defaut.
       --reads_to_process             specify how many reads/pairs to be processed.
 Default 0 means process all reads. (int [=0])
       --dont_overwrite               don't overwrite existing files.
 Overwritting is allowed by default.

   # adapter trimming options
   -A, --disable_adapter_trimming     adapter trimming is enabled by default.
 If this option is specified, adapter trimming is disabled
   -a, --adapter_sequence             the adapter for read1.
 For SE data, if not specified, the adapter will be auto-detected.
 For PE data, this is used if R1/R2 are found not overlapped. (string [=auto])
       --adapter_sequence_r2          the adapter for read2 (PE data only).
 This is used if R1/R2 are found not overlapped.
 If not specified, it will be the same as <adapter_sequence> (string [=])
+      --adapter_mm_freq              allowed mismatched within every n bases to detect adapter.
+8 by defaults. (int [=8])

   # global trimming options
   -f, --trim_front1                  trimming how many bases in front for read1, default is 0 (int [=0]) -t, --trim_tail1                   trimming how many bases in tail for read1, default is 0 (int [=0])